 Places to Visit

 Come tour one of the world's most unique facilities dedicated to the research and understanding of global scientific issues.
 The Biosphere 2 facility serves as a laboratory for controlled scientific studies, an arena for scientific discovery and discussion, and a far-reaching provider of public education.
 Its mission is to serve as a center for research, outreach, teaching and life-long learning about Earth, its living systems, and its place in the universe; to catalyze interdisciplinary thinking and understanding about Earth and its future; to be an adaptive tool for Earth education and outreach to industry, government, and the public; and to distil issues related to Earth systems planning and management for use by policymakers, students and the public.
-Tours daily.
-See Biosphere 2 website for hours.
+Tours are offered daily; see Biosphere 2's website for hours and more information.

 Flandrau Science Center

-This science center on the UA campus explores our universe from earth to space and everything in-between, bringing science alive for young and life-long learners alike.
-Changing exhibits through the year focus on biology, energy, optics and more, weaving in ground-breaking UA research and revealing the world of science careers for budding scientists.
-Flandrau Science Center also offers southern Arizona’s only planetarium theater.
+This science center on the UA campus explores our universe from earth to space and everything in-between, making science come alive for young and life-long learners alike.
+Changing exhibits through the year focus on biology, energy, optics, mathematics, and more, weaving in ground-breaking UA research and revealing a world of potential science careers for budding scientists.
+Flandrau Science Center also offers southern Arizona’s only fulldome planetarium theater.
 Flandrau Science Center's star projector can project more than 8,000 stars, perfectly recreating the visible objects of the night sky hour by hour.
 The UA College of Science also leads Science Discovery activities and a weekly, free, public astronomy program here.
 On the lower level, The UA Mineral Museum houses one of the top-five gem and mineral collections of the world.
 With a core collection dating back to 1892, the Mineral Museum now holds more than 26,000 specimens.
-See Flandrau Science Center website for hours.
+See the Flandrau Science Center website for hours and more details.